Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: The e-Closure Principle

 \section{The e-Closure Principle}

-The central result of this paper is a generalized closure principle, the e-Closure Principle, that provides control for any general loss function of the form discussed in \Cref{sec: MT}.
-Analogous to the Closure Principle \citep{marcus1976closed, sonnemann_vollstaendigkeitssaetze_fuer_1988, sonnemann_general_solutions_2008}, this novel principle gives a general recipe for designing FDR control methods, and recovers the classical Closure Principle (along with all FWER controlling methods) as a special case.
-After formulating the e-Closure Principle, we will first demonstrate how it recovers the classic Closure Principle, and then proceed with our novel result concerning FDR control.
+The central result of this paper is a generalized Closure Principle, the e-Closure Principle, that provides control for any general loss function of the form discussed in \Cref{sec: MT}.
+Analogous to the Closure Principle \citep{marcus1976closed, sonnemann_vollstaendigkeitssaetze_fuer_1988, sonnemann_general_solutions_2008}, this novel principle gives a general recipe for designing multiple testing methods, and recovers the classical Closure Principle (along with all FWER controlling methods) as a special case.
+After formulating the e-Closure Principle, we will first demonstrate how it recovers the classic Closure Principle, and then proceed with novel results applying the e-Closure Principle to FDR control.

 A nonnegative random variable $\mathbf{e}$ is an e-value for a hypothesis $H$ if $\expect_\mathrm{P}(\mathbf{e}) \leq 1$ for all $\mathrm{P} \in H$.
 A suite of literature has investigated hypothesis testing based on e-values \citep{shafer_testing_betting_2021,grunwals2024safe} rather than on p-values, and an overview of this area can be found in \citet{ramdas_hypothesis_testing_2025}.
 For a single hypothesis $H$, we may reject $H$ when $\mathbf{e} \geq \alpha^{-1}$, while controlling Type I error at level $\alpha$, since for every $\mathrm{P} \in H$, the following holds by Markov's inequality: